Darren Wharton: Biography

 After John Sykes' departure from Thin Lizzy in 2009, Scott Gorham set to work on creating a new line-up of Thin Lizzy, announced in May 2010.
 Wharton rejoined Lizzy as did original drummer Brian Downey, and original post-Lynott bass guitarist Marco Mendoza.
 New to the line-up were vocalist Ricky Warwick of The Almighty and Def Leppard guitarist Vivian Campbell, although the latter was subsequently replaced by Richard Fortus and then Damon Johnson.

 Thin Lizzy toured extensively between 2010 and 2013, and began work on their first studio album since 1983, although it was ultimately decided not to release any new material as Thin Lizzy.
 Under the name of Black Star Riders, the album was released as All Hell Breaks Loose in May 2013, with Wharton co-writing the title track and the album closer "Blues Ain't So Bad".
 However, Wharton decided against joining Black Star Riders in order to concentrate on Dare and other projects.

 He released his seventh Dare studio album Calm Before the Storm 2 on 1 October 2012.
 His son, Paris, taking on lead guitar duties on the track "Circles" from the album Arc of the Dawn.
 In March 2016, Wharton stated that mixing of the new Dare album, Sacred Ground, had begun.
 Sacred Ground was released in July 2016.
 The album topped the Amazon Rock Charts in the UK, Germany, Spain and Italy, and received predominantly positive reviews, albeit these usually genre-specific.
 'Sacred Ground' is considered to consist of keyboard and guitar framed music that while not losing them, do take a step back from earlier Celtic influences, leaning more towards straight ahead moody AOR.
 In May 2018 it was revealed on Dare's official Facebook page that a new Dare album, Out of the Silence II, would be released on 29 June 2018.
 Also in May 2018 a new official website for Dare was launched.

-The latest Dare album, Road To Eden was announced by the band on 10 January 2022, with a release date by Legend Records of 1 April 2022.
+The latest Dare album (non-compilation), Road To Eden was announced by the band on 10 January 2022, with a release date by Legend Records of 1 April 2022.
 An initial track from the album (the lead track), Born in the Storm was announced at the same time.
 Line up for the album remained Darren Wharton (vocals and keyboards), Vinny Burns (guitars), Kevin Whitehead (drums), Nigel Clutterbuck (bass) and Marc Roberts (keyboards).

+In June 2025 Dare released their first compilation album, The Best Of Dare.
+On Darren Wharton's Legend Records label, this double CD features 34 tracks selected by the band from the entire Dare back catalogue.